dylan-1006/horizon/README.md

 1. **Install on Android**

+   - Download the APK from the [Releases page](https://github.com/dylan-1006/horizon/releases/latest)
    - Enable "Install from Unknown Sources" in your device settings if not already enabled
    - Open the downloaded APK file and follow the installation prompts
    - Grant necessary permissions when prompted during first launch